 The geologist determines the sample intervals after geological logging of the hole.
-The sampling interval is determined by a lithological or stratigraphic boundary or when a significant change in mineralization or alteration style occurs.
+The sampling interval was determined by a lithological or stratigraphic boundary or when a significant change in mineralization or alteration style occurs.
 If a vein will be sampled, the hanging and footwall of the vein will also be sampled.
-The minimum sampling width for vein zones is 0.30m while the maximum width is 1.00m.
-For the wall rocks, the maximum sampling interval is 2.0m.
+The minimum sampling width for vein zones was 0.30m while the maximum width was 1.00m.
+For the wall rocks, the maximum sampling interval was 2.0m.

-The sampled cores are cut into half (or a quarter if the sample is a duplicate) with one half left in the core box as a reference while the other half sent to the assay lab for analysis.
-This is only applicable to PQ-, HQ-, and NQ- size cores while for AQ size drill cores, the whole core is sampled and sent to the lab.
+The sampled cores were cut into half (or a quarter if the sample is a duplicate) with one half left in the core box as a reference while the other half was sent to the assay lab for analysis.
+This was only applicable to PQ-, HQ-, and NQ- size cores while for AQ size drill cores, the whole core was sampled and sent to the lab.